 - Trend Adjustment (TA)-Uses your actual yield history and then calculates the impact of new technologies and genetics on your production.

+There are differences between Yield Protection and Revenue Protection.
 These options need to be discussed with your agent to determine the cost/benefit.

 Frequently Asked Questions

 Must I insure all my acreage of a particular crop?